apache/systemds/dml-language-reference.md

   * Mathematical and Trigonometric Built-In Functions
   * Linear Algebra Built-In Functions
   * Other Built-In Functions

 The tables below list the supported built-in functions.
 For example, consider the following expressions:

     s = sum(A);
     B = rowSums(A);
     C = colSums(A);
     D = rowSums(C);
     diff = s – as.scalar(D);

-The builtin function ```sum``` operates on a matrix (say A of dimensionality (m x n)) and returns a scalar value corresponding to the sum of all values in the matrix.
-The built-in functions ```rowSums``` and ```colSums```, on the other hand, aggregate values on a per-row and per-column basis respectively.
+The builtin function `sum` operates on a matrix (say A of dimensionality (m x n)) and returns a scalar value corresponding to the sum of all values in the matrix.
+The built-in functions `rowSums` and `colSums`, on the other hand, aggregate values on a per-row and per-column basis respectively.
 They output matrices of dimensionality (m x 1) and 1xn, respectively.
 Therefore, B is a m x 1 matrix and C is a 1 x n matrix.
-Applying ```rowSums``` on matrix C, we obtain matrix D as a 1 x 1 matrix.
-A 1 x 1 matrix is different from a scalar; to treat D as a scalar, an explicit ```as.scalar``` operation is invoked in the final statement.
-The difference between s and ```as.scalar(D)``` should be 0.
+Applying `rowSums` on matrix C, we obtain matrix D as a 1 x 1 matrix.
+A 1 x 1 matrix is different from a scalar; to treat D as a scalar, an explicit `as.scalar` operation is invoked in the final statement.
+The difference between s and `as.scalar(D)` should be 0.

 ### Matrix Construction, Manipulation, and Aggregation Built-In Functions

-Table 3.
-Matrix Construction, Manipulation, and Aggregation Built-In Functions
+**Table 3**: Matrix Construction, Manipulation, and Aggregation Built-In Functions

 Function | Description | Parameters | Example
 -------- | ----------- | ---------- | -------